-The County will encourage healthy, active lifestyles by promoting change toward wellness through healthy programs, partnering with schools, hospitals and cities, early intervention with children and families and by encouraging environmentally friendly building and business activities.
+The County will encourage healthy, active lifestyles by promoting change toward wellness through healthy programs, partnering with schools, hospitals and cities, early intervention with children and families, providing for access to services, health care, dental care and mental health, assisting our vulnerable including seniors, children, and the disabled.
 As a large employer, the County will continue to model the importance of health and wellness throughout its workforce.